Debtor-in-Possession (DIP) Financing Can Help Turn a Company Around Following Bankruptcy

 When the company has located a lender willing to finance their turnaround, the company seeks court approval from the Bankruptcy Court.
 Typical DIP financing terms include a “first priority” security interest in the collateral, a market rate or even premium rate of interest, an approved budget, and other lender protections.
 Creditors may object to the loan if they feel they will be made worse off.
 The Bankruptcy Court will decide whether to approve the loan.

-If a company in bankruptcy has existing secured loans, and it wants to borrow on a secured basis that is equal or senior to the existing loans, (1) it will need to obtain the existing lender(s)’ consent to the new loan, or (2) it will have to convince the Bankruptcy Court that the existing lender(s) will be “adequately protected,” i.e., that they will not be made worse off by the new loan.
+If a company in chapter 11 bankruptcy has existing secured loans, and it wants to borrow on a secured basis that is equal or senior to the existing loans, (1) it will need to obtain the existing lender(s)’ consent to the new loan, or (2) it will have to convince the Bankruptcy Court that the existing lender(s) will be “adequately protected,” i.e., that they will not be made worse off by the new loan.

-A current lender who provided financing to the firm prior to its bankruptcy filing may be willing to commit to a DIP loan, even if it has declined to make further advances prior to the bankruptcy proceeding.
+A current lender who provided financing to the firm prior to its bankruptcy filing may be willing to commit to a DIP business bankruptcy loan, even if it has declined to make further advances prior to the bankruptcy proceeding.
 In addition to the added protections under the Bankruptcy Code, the lender may also have its own goals in making the DIP loan, for example, to help improve the company so that it can ultimately be sold to another party.

 If the Bankruptcy Court approves a DIP loan and finds that it was made in good faith, the loan will not be subject to legal challenge.
 That differs from the same loan made outside of bankruptcy, which might have been subject to challenge.